emaginest/agents-hub/agents_hub/tools/README.md

 # Initialize tools
 web_search = WebSearchTool()
 scraper = ScraperTool()
+playwright_scraper = PlaywrightScraperTool()

 # Create agent with tools
 agent = Agent(
     name="researcher",
     llm=llm,
-    tools=[web_search, scraper],
+    tools=[web_search, scraper, playwright_scraper],
-    system_prompt="You are a research assistant that can search the web and extract information."
+    system_prompt="You are a research assistant that can search the web and extract information from any website."
 )

 # Use the agent with tools